ccxt/ccxt/wiki/Manual.md

 - [Symbols And Market Ids](#symbols-and-market-ids)
 - [Market Cache Force Reload](#market-cache-force-reload)

 Each exchange is a place for trading some kinds of valuables.
-Sometimes they are called with various different terms like instruments, symbols, trading pairs, currencies, tokens, stocks, commodities, contracts, etc, but they all mean the same – a trading pair, a symbol or a financial instrument.
+Each exchange supports numerous individual financial entity/instruments (might be called with various different terms, like: "currency", "coin", "token", "stock", "commodity", event itself "crypto", "fiat" or etc) and a market is where one financial instrument can be traded against another financial instrument (might be mentioned with different terms, like: "symbol", "trading pair", "market", "contract" or etc).
 In terms of the ccxt library, every exchange offers multiple markets within itself.
 The set of markets differs from exchange to exchange opening possibilities for cross-exchange and cross-market arbitrage.
-A market is usually a pair of traded crypto/fiat currencies.

 ## Market Structure